viktoriaszabo-sz/Group-4-customer-project-/README.md

                 if "good" sum is low and "bad" sum is high, the student will belong to a lower category, advise to focus on their mental health, etc

   Goal is to have a functional website to display the pre-written scripts for the categories and have a working database connection for the backend

+Write any ideas freely to our Teams chat :)